CodingWithMarcus/UnixHW/README.md

 # UnixHW1
-a file creation with bash Linux system. includes 3 sh files and 3 screenshots of solution
+hw1: a file creation with bash Linux system. includes 3 sh files and 3 screenshots of solution
+hw2: a file with 2 sh files on using grep, sed, and other commands to search a file